by Ben Johnson

 Henry was horrified when he heard the news as he believed that it was his words that had been the cause of Becket’s death.
 As an act of penitence he donned sackcloth and ashes, and starved himself for three days.

-Becket was immediately hailed as a martyr and canonised in 1173, and his shrine in Canterbury Cathedral became famous throughout Christendom.
+Becket was immediately hailed as a martyr and canonised in 1173, after which his shrine in Canterbury Cathedral became the most important centre of pilgrimage in England, with relics associated with him distributed to churches throughout Europe.